 The Interaction Design Programme 2014 students have been selected and the course already underway.

-If you are interested in applying for entry in January 2015, please sign up to our Pulse Mailing List where we announce up news and coming events, including the OPEN Lecture series, exhibitions and OPEN studios where you will have the opportunity to meet faculty and current students.
+If you are interested in applying for entry for 2016 (and beyond), please sign up to our Pulse Mailing List where we announce up news and coming events, including the OPEN Lecture series, exhibitions and OPEN studios where you will have the opportunity to meet faculty and current students.